 The County contains numerous municipalities, school districts, and special purpose districts such as water and sanitation districts, which have issued indebtedness that is repaid out of tax revenues.
 Set forth in the following table, in the form of Table A-13 in the Official Statement, is a direct and overlapping debt report (the "Debt Report") prepared by California Municipal Statistics, Inc. as of June 30, 2015.
-The Debt Report is included for general information purposes only.
-Neither the County nor the underwriter makes any representations as to its completeness or accuracy.
-Some of the issues may be payable from self-supporting enterprises or revenue sources other than property and other taxes.

-COUNTY OF ORANGE DIRECT AND OVERLAPPING DEBT(1) As of June 30, 2015
+COUNTY OF ORANGE DIRECT AND OVERLAPPING DEBT As of June 30, 2015